apache/couchdb/share/doc/src/install/mac.rst

 Installation using the Apache CouchDB native application
 ========================================================

-The easiest way to run CouchDB on Mac OS X is through his native Mac OS X application.
+The easiest way to run CouchDB on Mac OS X is through the native Mac OS X application.
 Just follow the below instructions:

 #. `Download Apache CouchDB for Mac OS X`_.